 - Hair loss: A small amount of hair may be lost where the collar rubs the coat.

 - Skin irritation: The medication can irritate a dog’s skin initially, but usually goes away.
 If it doesn’t, you should consult your veterinarian.

 Even if your dog manages to eat the collar, the only reported side effect has been mild stomach upset.

 Frontline Plus is manufactured by Merial LLC.
-This company researches, develops and distributes biological and pharmaceutical animal health products.
+This company research develops and distributes biological and pharmaceutical animal health products.
 Founded in 1997, the company is based in Georgia, USA.
 Merial LLC is now part of Boehringer Ingelheim.

 The formulation has since been modified, and Merial released Frontline Plus in 2000.
 This newer product kills fleas at all stages of their lifecycle, from eggs through to adults.

-You should avoid getting your dog wet for 24 hours after application.
+You should avoid getting your dog wet for 24 hours after the application.
 Going forward, Frontline Plus will continue to work if your dog takes a dive in the lake.